18 Dec 2025

 [4] European Heart Journal / Nature Medicine: Studies on increased risk from Xylitol and Erythritol. https://reposit.haw-hamburg.de/bitstream/20.500.12738/7245/1/Kristina_Roos_BA.pdf

-[5] PMC/BfR: Indications of effects on the gut microbiome. https://www.hirslanden.ch/de/hirslanden-klinik-aarau/centers/institut-fuer-gastroenterologie/darmflora-interview-mit-stephan-teyssen.html
+[5] PMC/BfR: Evidence of effects on the gut microbiome. https://www.hirslanden.ch/de/hirslanden-klinik-aarau/centers/institut-fuer-gastroenterologie/darmflora-interview-mit-stephan-teyssen.html

-[6] Mission Health: Note on the "justification effect" and the resulting compensation. https://www.missionhealth.org/patient-resources
+[6] Mission Health: Indication of the “justification effect” and the resulting compensation. https://www.missionhealth.org/patient-resources

-[7] Medical News Today / Neurology: Large study on the association of high consumption of low-/no-calorie sweeteners with faster cognitive decline. https://www.gesundheitsinformation.de/was-passiert-bei-einer-neurologischen-untersuchung.html
+[7] Medical News Today / Neurology: Large study on the association between high consumption of low-/no-calorie sweeteners with faster cognitive decline. https://www.gesundheitsinformation.de/was-passiert-bei-einer-neurologischen-untersuchung.html

-[8] IARC / cancer.gov / Harvard Health: Classification of aspartame as "possibly carcinogenic," but safe in approved amounts. https://www.gutefrage.net/frage/quellenlinks-in-word-einfuegen
+[8] IARC / cancer.gov / Harvard Health: Classification of aspartame as “possibly carcinogenic,” but harmless in approved quantities. https://www.gutefrage.net/frage/quellenlinks-in-word-einfuegen

-[9] MDPI / Thieme: Reviews associating high sugar consumption with poorer memory and thinking functions. https://www.sf.mpg.de/2078461/Wie-beeinflusst-Zucker-unser-Gehirn
+[9] MDPI / Thieme: Reviews associating high sugar consumption with poorer memory and cognitive function. https://www.sf.mpg.de/2078461/Wie-beeinflusst-Zucker-unser-Gehirn

 More articles